dblohar/MyEmailClient/README.md

 # MyEmailClient
 This is basic email client application.

 Code written in java.
+To understand basic of email client.

-It works only form GMAIL.
+It works only with GMAIL.

 To allow this application to send email from your gmail account. you need to make changes to your account setting.